cnperkins/React-Portfolio/README.md

 ## Introduction

 This is my first React portfolio.
 I included a Home page where a Navbar with links to the other pages.
 I have a projects page where my projects can be seen.
-I also added a Contact page for companies or collaborators to contact me.
+I also added a contact page for companies or collaborators to contact me.
 I used React, React-MDL, React-router-dom, HTML5 and CSS to build out this portfolio.

 My motivation for creating this web page was to show potential employers who I am personally and what I am capable of as a coder.